x20218141/HDipProject/README.md

 ## *Upload the Project to MIT App Inventor;*

 1. Download the ProjectUploadForGit.aia file found in the "Code" section on the top of this github page.
-You can download it as a zip by clicking on code, then "Download zip".
+You can download it as a zip by clicking on "Code", then "Download zip".

 2. Extract the downloaded zip folder by right clicking on the file and selecting "Extract all".